arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 or given in a wrong format, or there already exists a user with the specified name.

-**Note**: the user will not have permission to access any database.
+**Note**: The user will not have permission to access any database.
 You need to grant the access rights for one or more databases using [grantDatabase](#grant-database).